The

 rare Liparis loeselii, or Yellow, wide-lipped orchid,

 which is found here.
-A reserve may be closed to the public if it is preserving a
+A reserve is closed to the public if it is preserving a

 unique, rare or outstanding botanical, zoological or geological feature that could